JvanKatwijk/qt-dab/README.md

 The full GUI for Qt-DAB 6.X contains 4 (four) larger widgets  and - depending on the settings - a few smaller ones.

-The **mainWidget** (see picture) is the one widget that is always visible, it  shows a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel, selecting a service and controlliong the visibility of the other 3 widgets..
+The **mainWidget** (see picture) is the one widget that is always visible when the program is running, it  shows a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel, selecting a service and controlliong the visibility of the other 3 widgets..
 It will  further show the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 * touching the *ensemble name* (NPO (8001) in the picture) makes the